 Albemarle (NYSE: ALB) is a specialty chemicals manufacturing company based in Charlotte, North Carolina.
-It has three specialty chemical divisions, the largest of which is lithium, accounting for 41% of its revenue in 2021.
-Albemarle has over 5,500 employees in 100 countries and is one of the world’s largest lithium producers.
+Its specialties division, which includes lithium, accounted for about 16% of revenues in the first quarter of 2023.
+Albemarle has about 5,600 employees in about 100 countries and is one of the world’s largest lithium producers.
 It has lithium plants in Australia, Chile, China, Germany, India, Taiwan and the U.S.

-ALB posted strong results in its most recent quarterly report.
-Its quarterly sales topped $1.4 billion, and its adjusted EBITDA was up 353% year over year.
+ALB posted strong results in Q1 2023.
+Its net sales increased 128.8% and adjusted earnings per share increased 333.6% year over year.

 - Strong earnings growth

 - One of the world’s largest lithium producers

 - Company’s strength in lithium market could be offset by weaker bromine and catalysts markets

 2. Sociedad Química y Minera de Chile

 Sociedad Química y Minera de Chile (NYSE: SQM) is a chemical company based in Chile.
 Its products include plant nutrients, lithium, iodine, potassium and industrial chemicals.

 SQM is one of the world’s leading producers of lithium, with a presence on five continents.
 That includes a presence in Chile’s Salar de Atacama, the country’s largest salt flat.
 The company says it will have 180,000 metric tons of lithium production capacity in 2023.

 SQM’s earnings also look strong overall, although reduced demand for lithium resulted in an anticipated drop in revenue in the first quarter of 2023.
 However, the company expects demand to increase 20% this year.
 SQM reported net income of $749.9 million in Q1, down from $796.1 million for the same period a year ago.
 Earnings per share stood at $2.63, and its dividend yield is 14.92%.